 The following example shows some of the output from the onstat -g scn for a light scan.
 The word Light in the Scan Type field identifies the scan as a light scan.

-'''

-SesID Thread Partnum Rowid Rows Scan'd Scan Type Lock Mode Notes
+SesID Thread Partnum Rowid Rows Scan'd Scan Type Lock Mode Notes 300002 Light Forward row lookup onstat -g scn command: Print scan information (Administrator's Reference)

-300002

-207

-Forward row lookup

-15

-Light

-'''